Frequently Asked Questions

 As stated above, insurance companies are subject to a very strict financial regime.

-It is remotely possible that an insurance company could go into "run-off" with insufficient funds in which case the Financial Services Compensation Scheme, to which all UK insurance companies must contribute, comes into effect whereby you will receive 90% of any valid claim.Top
+It is remotely possible that an insurance company could go into run-off with insufficient funds in which case the Financial Services Compensation Scheme, to which all insurance companies must contribute, comes into effect whereby you will receive 90% of any claim.Top

 Q7.What happens to the insurance if I sell my property?

-The insurance relates to the property no matter who the owner is and therefore neither CGS nor the Insurer need to be informed of any sale and there is no assignment fee necessary.
-You must make sure that you pass over to the new owner all the original documents they will require should they need to make a claim.
+The insurance relates to the property no matter who the owner is and therefore CGS do not need to be informed of any sale and there is no assignment fee necessary.
+You must make sure that you pass over to the new owner all the original documents that they will require should they need to make a claim.

 Please remember that the contractor is responsible for claims whilst he is still trading and his guarantee may require assigning – please check.